stanford-oval/cs224v-fall2021/hw3/README.md

 ## Part 3: Evaluation
 Follow the same steps in Part 1 (replace `baseline` to the name of your new model) to run your agent again.
-Test it with the same dialogs failed in Part 1.
+Test it with the same dialogs in Part 1.
 Is it working now?
-Try some more dialogs.
 How does your new model perform?

 Run the following command to evaluate both the baseline model and the fewshot model on a provided dev set (`com.yelp/eval/dev/annotated.txt`):
 ```bash